andreArtelt/ceml/docs/index.rst

-Welcome to ceml's documentation!
+Welcome to CEML's documentation!
 ================================

-Counterfactuals for Explaining Machine Learning models - ceml
+Counterfactuals for Explaining Machine Learning models - CEML
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-ceml is a Python toolbox for computing counterfactuals.
+CEML is a Python toolbox for computing counterfactuals.
 Counterfactuals can be used to explain the predictions of machine learing models.

 It supports many common machine learning frameworks:

-    - scikit-learn
+    - scikit-learn (0.22.2)
-    - PyTorch
+    - PyTorch (1.5.0)
-    - Keras
-    - Tensorflow
+    - Keras & Tensorflow (2.2.0)

-Furthermore, ceml is easy to use and can be extended very easily.
+Furthermore, CEML is easy to use and can be extended very easily.
 See the following user guide for more information on how to use and extend ceml.

 .. toctree::